-In 2020, the global online food delivery services market grew to $115 billion and is expected to hit $192 billion in 2025 with a compound growth rate (CAGR) of 11%.
-While restrictions are easing and in-dining experiences are on the rise, customers remain heavily reliant on technology and will most likely continue online or in-app ordering as long as they’re provided with exclusive perks.
+In 2020, the global online food delivery services market grew to $115 billion1 and is expected to hit $192 billion in 2025 with a compound growth rate (CAGR) of 11%.
+While restrictions are easing and in-dining experiences are on the rise, customers remain heavily reliant on technology and will most likely continue online or in-app ordering2 as long as they’re provided with exclusive perks.
 How then should the online food ordering industry sustain its momentum?

 In this article, TaskUs sinks its teeth into the current state and capabilities of using technology, particularly artificial intelligence, in food delivery.
 More so, we introduce our menu of artificial intelligence and machine learning capabilities to help some of the world’s most disruptive food delivery companies serve their hungry customers and drive customer satisfaction.